apache/yunikorn-site/docs/get_started/get_started.md

 If you are unsure which deployment mode you should use, refer to our [side-by-side comparison](user_guide/deployment_modes).

-If you want to use specific Yunikorn version, you can update helm chart via helm upgrade.
+If you want to use specific YuniKorn version, you can update helm chart via helm upgrade.
 ```shell script
 helm upgrade -f custom.yml  -install yunikorn yunikorn/yunikorn -n yunikorn --create-namespace
 ```